UNIVERSITY OF PITTSBURGH AT JOHNSTOWN

 CIVIL ENGINEERING TECHNOLOGY

-The Civil Engineering Technology department at Pitt-Johnstown has adopted the general and program specific outcomes defined by the TAC of ABET for Civil Engineering Technology Baccalaureate Degree programs.
+The Civil Engineering Technology department at Pitt-Johnstown has adopted the general and program specific outcomes defined by the ETAC of ABET for Civil Engineering Technology Baccalaureate Degree programs.
 Upon completion of their degree, graduates of the Pitt-Johnstown CET program will have demonstrated they have achieved the following general outcomes:

 a. an appropriate mastery of the knowledge, techniques, skills and modern tools of their discipline.